giladoved/Udacity-Intro-to-Relational_Databases/README.md

 Run PostgreSQL with `psql`.
-Make sure you run this in the same directory as the tournament files Then import the tournament sql file with `\i tournament.sql;`
+Make sure you run this in the same directory as the tournament files Then import the tournament sql file with `\i tournament.sql;` To run the test cases exit psql with by typing `\q`, then run the python file of test cases with `python tournament_test.py`